Euro zone bond yields edge higher with eyes on ECB policy, gilts in focus | Business

 Euro zone bond yields edge higher with eyes on ECB policy, gilts in focus

-The Financial Times reported the BoE was likely to delay the sale of billions of pounds of government bonds to encourage greater stability in gilt markets.
-The central bank had previously delayed the start of quantitative tightening from Oct.
+The central bank had previously delayed the start of QT from Oct.
 6 until later this month due to the turmoil in the gilt market after the government's "mini-budget".
+"Even before the Bank of England announcement European rates were higher across the board," said Joann Spadigam, rates strategist at NatWest Markets, adding that comments from ECB policymakers over the last week have been quite hawkish.

-"If confirmed, the Financial Times report that the BoE will delay active Gilt sales would compound the good news from the fiscal U-turn," ING strategists led by Antoine Bouvet said in a research note, referring to Monday's announcement by Britain's new finance minister to scrap almost all of the mini budget.
-Germany's 10-year yield, the benchmark for the euro area, was last up 3 basis points (bps) to 2.304%, after dropping nine bps on Monday.
+"But, since the BoE announcement, there's been a bigger movement that's been UK-led once again," Spadigam added.
+Germany's 10-year yield, the benchmark for the euro area, was last up 5.5 basis points (bps) to 2.323%, after a fall of nine bps on Monday.

-Eyes were also on the European Central Bank (ECB), with rate setters Isabel Schnabel, Joachim Nagel and Gabriel Makhlouf all scheduled to speak on Tuesday, two days before ECB policymakers enter their quiet period before their October meeting.
+Eyes were on the ECB, with rate setters Isabel Schnabel, Joachim Nagel, and Gabriel Makhlouf all scheduled to speak on Tuesday, two days before the bank's policymakers enter their quiet period before their October meeting.
 Money markets are almost fully pricing in a 75 bp interest rate increase at the Oct.
 27 meeting, according to data from Refinitiv.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)